 Not exactly.
 I see a third alternative, one that seems more productive.
 I argue to learn.

 In fact, I think the best possible outcome of a debate is when my opponent convinces me that he’s right and I’m wrong.
 That way, I’ve learned something new or improved my worldview by fixing a mistake.
 It’s just boring to convince someone else that I’m right.
 What do I gain from a debate that I “win” in that manner?
 Very little, I think.

 That’s the point of this website.
 I’ve decided that I can no longer develop my ideas in isolation.
 I’m blind to the flaws in my own ideas because I’m simply too biased towards believing they’re true.

 That’s because you have to understand another person’s position at least a little bit before you criticize it.
-Otherwise your attacks might not be aimed at their central point, or you may misinterpret their position altogether.
+Otherwise your argument might not be aimed at their central point, or you might misinterpret their position altogether.
 Your arguments must also serve as a “bridge” between the other person’s position and your own, to show the other person how to cross the intellectual distance that separates your positions.
 Finally, you can’t simply grab the first argument that appears to support your position or attack your opponent’s.
 This happens most often in verbal debates where there isn’t much time for research or introspection between intellectual salvos.
 But it also occurs in written debates with depressing frequency, and the resulting arguments simply aren’t challenging enough.

 For me, debating means to seriously entertain my opponent’s viewpoint, to examine the world through the lens of his assumptions.
 If I happen to like his viewpoint better than mine (which happens occasionally) I say “thank you for correcting me” and drop my old position like the proverbial hot potato.
 I’m not on anyone’s side but my own, and sometimes I’m not even on my own side…Last modified October 26th, 2013